isomerpages/moe-etd-tflb/_21cc-navigator/Toolkit for CAIT.md

 description: ""
 ---
 <p>CotF <em>(with inputs from CPDD1 and 2, as well as AST)</em> has developed
-curriculum-aligned sample lesson templates recommending the use of SLS AI-enabled features for issues in Science (Secondary) and English argumentative writing.</p>
+curriculum-aligned sample lesson flows, in the form of templates, recommending the use of SLS AI-enabled features for Issues in Science (Sec) and English Argumentative Writing (Sec).</p>
 <p>Lessons developed using these templates allow for timely, individualised,
 and actionable feedback that promotes deeper learning for Critical, Adaptive and Inventive Thinking development.</p>